Top 10 SUVs in Canada for 2025

 Kia Sportage

-Hot on the heels of the Tucson’s update, the related Kia Sportage was redesigned for the 2023 model year.
+Hot on the heels of the Tucson’s updates, the related Kia Sportage was last redesigned for the 2023 model year.
 A new X-Line grade joined the fun with skid-plate shaped mouldings on the front and rear, a unique front fascia, ladder-style roof rails, and exclusive interior and exterior colours.
 Like the Tucson, a gas-powered engine forms the start of the Kia Sportage line-up.
 It makes 187 hp and 178 lb-ft of torque, and all-wheel drive is standard on every version but the base model.
 Five trims are available with this engine.
-The 2024 Kia Sportage has a starting price in Canada of $32,683.
+The 2025 Kia Sportage has a starting price in Canada of $33,080, including fees and destination charges.
 In the hybrid powertrain, a 1.6-litre turbocharged four-cylinder engine, a 44 kW electric motor, and a 1.49 kWh battery combine for 227 hp and 258 lb-ft of torque.
 The PHEV version increases those power figures to a combined output of 261 hp, plus it can run purely on electric power for an estimated range of 55 kilometres while averaging 2.8 Le/100 km combined.
-2024 pricing for the Kia Sportage Hybrid and Plug-in Hybrid were not available at publication time, but the 2023 versions had a starting price of $39,733 and $48,833 respectively.
+With a starting price in Canada of $40,930 for the 2025 Kia Sportage Hybrid and $49,776 for the 2025 Kia Sportage Plug-in Hybrid, these SUVs offer some of the lowest points of entry into electrification in their segments.

 Kia Sportage Review